daac-tools/find-simdoc/README.md

 2. Convert the features into binary sketches through LSH
    - [1-bit minwise hashing](https://arxiv.org/abs/0910.3349) for the Jaccard similarity
    - [Simplified simhash](https://dl.acm.org/doi/10.1145/1242572.1242592) for the Cosine similarity
-3. Search for similar sketches using the [chunked multiple sorting approach](https://proceedings.mlr.press/v13/tabei10a.html)
+3. Search for similar sketches using a modified variant of the [sketch sorting approach](https://proceedings.mlr.press/v13/tabei10a.html)

-In Step 1, the current version supports only set representations.
+Note that the current version supports only set representations in Step 1.
-Supporting weighting approaches such as TFIDF is the future work.
+Supporting weighting approaches such as TF-IDF is the future work.
-In Step 3, we employ a modified variant of the [chunked multiple sorting approach](https://proceedings.mlr.press/v13/tabei10a.html) for quickly finding all pairs of similar sketches.

 #### In the Jaccard space

+The executable `jaccard` provides a similarity search in the [Jaccard space](https://en.wikipedia.org/wiki/Jaccard_index).
+You can check the arguments with the following command.

 ```
 $ cargo run --release -p find-simdoc --bin jaccard -- --help
 ```

+If you want to find similar sentences in `reuters.txt` within search radius `0.1` for tokens of character `5`-grams, run the following command.

 ```
 $ cargo run --release -p find-simdoc --bin jaccard -- -i reuters.txt -r 0.1 -w 5 > result-jaccard.csv
 ```

+Pairs of similar sentences (indicated by line numbers) and their distances are reported.

 ```
 $ head result-jaccard.csv